Meryans: Language

 Not a single word of the Merya language was documented.
 The Meryans mostly lived around rivers, and many river hydronyms are still of Meryan origin.

 Based on toponyms, onomastics and words in Russian dialects some people have tried to reconstruct the key features of the Meryan language.
 The first reconstructions were done in 1985 by O. B. Tkachenko.
 The latest book about Merya reconstructions was published in 2019.

 The Meryans are thought to have been closely connected with the Muroma people (whose language has even been suggested to have been a dialect of Meryan).
 Rahkonen claims that the eastern Volkhov Chudes were very close to Meryans, culturally and linguistically.

-Today
+Contemporary developments

 Some people from the former Meryan territory have recently began to identify themselves as "Meryan", which is inspired by genetic links to the Meryan people.
 In 2010 a film was made about the Neo-Meryan people.
 In Moscow there exists a "Meryan society", and Meryan festivals have been done in Moscow.
 In 2010, the Neo-Meryans were featured in the award-winning film Silent Souls.